smallpdf/wordpress-plugin/readme.txt

 1. Download the plugin as `.zip` file
 2. Unzip the downloaded archive
-3. Upload `smallpdf-pdf-embed` folder into your `/wp-content/plugins/` directory
+3. Upload `embed-pdf-by-smallpdf` folder into your `/wp-content/plugins/` directory
 4. Go to _Plugins_ → _Installed Plugins_
 5. _Activate_ Embed PDF with Smallpdf